You call me and I don’t pick up. Do you wonder why I avoid your calls?

 Is it that I don’t love you?
 Or, am I a thoughtless, ungrateful, heartless child? ( I seriously doubt it- I’m the “good” daughter after all) Or, is there something else going on?

 Here is my truth as I see it.
 I am sorry I am hurting your feelings but I think you are insensitive to mine.
 Here is what I would tell you if I had the nerve and I had faith you would really listen.

 1 -You expect a report It is as if you are the FBI and have authority to ask anything you want.
 There is no topic you won’t breach.
 You act as if my time and privacy are yours for the taking.
 If you have questions, you expect me to provide you the answers.

 How this makes me feel?
 Invaded and intruded upon.
-When you expect me to report in to you, it feels as if I am offering up my life for your inspection.
-That my life is yours to fret over, manage and fix.
+When you expect me to report to you it feels as if I am offering up my life for your inspection.
+That my life is yours to fret over, manage, and fix.

 There is always an air of judgment underlying your questions.

 What you can do instead?
 Don’t automatically expect me to share everything with you.
 Approach me knowing that I have a choice about whether or not to share.
 Know that there are some things I’d like to keep private, if for only a while.
 When you respect my privacy, I will be more willing to share.

 2- You overreact –If I’m worried, I don’t need you to pile on or freak out.
 Your anxiety doesn’t help me, it just makes me feel more unsure.
 Paradoxically, when you worry I feel the need to reassure you, which only adds to my burden.